PratikBorhade302/PratikBorhade302/README.md

 ### Hey, I'm Pratik Borhade 👋
 ---
 An Engineering student contributing to open source projects.
 Started my open source journey by contributing to Blender 3D.
-I received a development grant from Blender for helping in bug triaging and general development support.
+I received a Development Grant from Blender for helping in bug triaging and general development support.
 I'm passinoate about devops, computer graphics and learning new things

 **Stats**
 ---